-IOLINK SOHO ISDN routers incorporate a 3 second settling time for IP RIP updates.
-This means that an IOLINK SOHO will wait for three seconds after an initial change in the network is reported before transmitting that change on to the remaining IOLINK SOHO routers connected on the Wide Area Network.
+IOLINK ISDN routers incorporate a 3 second settling time for IP RIP updates.
+This means that an IOLINK-router will wait for three seconds after an initial change in the network is reported before transmitting that change on to the remaining IOLINK routers connected on the Wide Area Network.